-This is not the case with small businesses and personal websites that most of the time would be hosted on cheap shared hosting.
+This is not the case with small businesses and personal websites that are hosted on cheap shared hosting.
 This doesn’t mean, by default, that all these websites are doomed to be slow from the start.

 There are ways to speed up WordPress, even if you use a cheap shared hosting server.

-In this article, I’m going to write down some of the methods I’m using to speed up WpCtrl.com and achieve the numbers shown below (note I’m using a $3 shared hosting as I’m writing this).
+In this article, I’ll go through some of the methods I’m using to speed up WpCtrl.com and achieve the numbers shown below (note I’m using a $5 hosting plan as I’m writing this).

 1. Get a Solid WordPress Hosting